jonl17/HjorturIngvi/static/news/ný-lög-úr-24-myndum-1.md

 \-ENSKA-

-In the studio, recording a new album with the great Bubbi Morthens, produced by my friend Góskar.
+In the studio today, recording a new album with the great Bubbi Morthens, produced by my friend Góskar.